 As the discussion about “reopening” the economy intensifies, an important legal question has arisen: What authority, if any, does the federal government have to allow employees to return to work in the face of state and county stay-at-home orders?
 To date, President Trump has declared his intent of permitting employees to return to work, even if on a gradual basis.
 And many governors (including of California and New York) are taking a cautious approach to “reopening” businesses to avoid a resurgence of COVID-19 in their respective regions.

 The net result is that employers—including companies with operations in multiple jurisdictions—may soon face issues relating to whether and to what extent federal directives could impact state or local mandates.
-Employers likewise may address matters relating to the well-being of their workforce, although those issues have received considerably more attention and are not addressed here.1 This article instead identifies certain issues that companies might consider in the face of (potentially conflicting) guidance from federal and state or local governments.
+Employers likewise may address matters relating to the well-being of their workforce, although those issues have received considerably more attention and are not addressed here.

 Generally, states have responsibility for protecting the public health/welfare of their citizens unless preempted by a valid act of Congress.